ms/buildtogether.tech/using-git/index.md

 </div>

-So why do people keep using Git?
-The answer these days is, "Because it's the tax they have to pay in order to use [GitHub][github]."
-At the time of writing, GitHub has over 40 million users and hosts over 28 million public repositories, including those for many well-known open source projects.
-It is easily the most popular <span g="software_portal">software portal</span> in existence, and offers all of the tools a small software team needs.
-Other portals exist, such as [Bitbucket][bitbucket] and [GitLab][gitlab], but GitHub's share of the educational market is even larger than than its share of professional development, so if you're using anything in class, you're almost certainly using it, and it's probably helping you become a better programmer
-<cite>Hsing2019</cite>.

-This chapter won't try to teach you Git from scratch:
-[GitHub's guides][github-guides] do an excellent job of that, as does [the Carpentries][carpentries] [lesson on Git][carpentries-git].
+This chapter won't try to teach you Git from scratch: [GitHub's guides][github-guides] do an excellent job of that, as does [the Carpentries][carpentries] [lesson on Git][carpentries-git].
 Instead, we will review the basics that we hope you have learned previous, then look at how to use Git and GitHub to collaborate.
-We will show the commands as if you were typing them on the command line; if you are a beginner, we recommend that you use a graphical interface like [GitKraken][gitkraken] or the one that comes with your IDE.
+We will show the commands as if you were typing them on the command line; if you are a beginner, we recommend that you use a graphical interface like [GitKraken][gitkraken] or the one that comes with your IDE (<span x="tooling"></span>).
 These GUIs are all layered on top of the commands we are going to discuss, so they (should) all work the same way.

 <div class="callout" markdown="1">